 This means that for those suffering from PTSD, they can finally get the peaceful sleep they need to heal and regain balance in their lives.

 All they need is safe access to cannabis and guidance on how to best implement it into their lives.

 #6.)
 Promotes Brain Growth

-Believe it or not, the benefits of THC for the brain may be even bigger than we thought.
-Not only does THC protect brain cells, it also stimulates brain growth.
+Believe it or not, the medical benefits of THC for the brain may be even bigger than we thought.
+Not only does the psychoactive protect brain cells, it also stimulates brain growth.